EdTheLoon/MineCar/README.md

 TO DO:
 ------
+The first two points should be programmed together as changing speed involves the phyisics

- - MAJOR OVERHAUL OF MINECART MOVEMENT PHYSICS
+ - MAJOR OVERHAUL OF MINECART MOVEMENT PHYSICS (aim for v 0.7 - 1.0)
- - Make MineCar speed configurable in a config using setDeraliedModifier (or similar, refer to API) (config Option already exists)
+ - Make MineCar speed configurable in a config using setDeraliedModifier (or similar, refer to API) (config Option already exists) (aim for v 0.7 - 1.0)
- - Add scheduler for constant movement (e.g.: W pressed -> move as long as the key is pressed now just once)
+ - Add scheduler for constant movement (e.g.: W pressed -> move as long as the key is pressed now just once) (aim for v 0.6)
- - Admin commands:
-	- Remove commands: Return the minecart to the player's inventory (if online? else save the name and return it when he comes back if possible)

 KNOWN ISSUES / BUGS / ERRORS:
 -----------------------------